koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 ## Serving all these things together on CDN
-It looks like FlyTap.com is served from Microsoft Windows Servers. 😱 I personally would never use Microsoft Windows as a web server or even Microsoft Azure after all the bad experiences that I had at work.
+It looks like FlyTap.com is served from Microsoft Windows Servers. 😱 I personally would never use Microsoft Windows as a web server or even Microsoft Azure after all the bad experiences I had at work.

 Instead, I have been using GitHub Pages, but then moved to GitLab Pages to support Open Source projects[^why-use-gitlab]... but to turn it up to